an-cabal/an-rope/an-rope/README.md

 `Rope` provides two APIs for editing a `Rope`: a destructive, edit-in-place API whose methods match those of `String`, and a non-destructive, persistant API.

+### compatibility

+`an-rope` is [built against](https://travis-ci.org/hawkw/an-editor) the latest stable, beta, and nightly Rust releases, on macOS and Ubuntu.
+Some features rely on nightly Rust, and may not be available on other release channels.

+### cargo feature flags

++ `with_tendrils`: use the [`tendril`](https://docs.rs/crate/tendril/0.2.3) library to optimise performance for small strings.
++ `rebalance`: enable Rope rebalancing.
++ `unstable`: enable nightly Rust features. pass this flag if building on nightly Rust.